beegee-tokyo/WisBlock-API-ToolBox/README.md

 The application and required resources and libray files are available for download.
 _**⚠️ Linux version is untested, I don't have any devices with Linux**_

+All files are available in the [RELEASES](https://github.com/beegee-tokyo/WisBlock-API-ToolBox/releases) of this repo.

 ----

 ## Usage

 Connect a RAKwireless RUI3 or WisBlock-API-V2 device over USB to the computer.
 Open the application and select the USB port from the _**Available Ports**_ list, then push _**Connect**_
 <center><img src="./assets/connect.png" alt="Connect device"></center>

 After connection, use the _**Load Device Settings**_ to read the current setup from the device.
+_**📝 Custom AT commands are not always available immediately after a device reboot.
+Wait for the device to show it's startup message in the log window.**_
 <center><img src="./assets/load-settings.png" alt="Load device settings"></center>

 _**⚠️ This works only with a device that supports the RUI3 AT command and with a device that runs an application using the [WisBlock-API-V2](https://github.com/beegee-tokyo/WisBlock-API-V2)**_